Barton Kay Kirkham: Incarceration

 While on death row at Utah State Prison, Kirkham followed newspaper articles and legal briefs of his case and read psychiatric texts and medical journals.
 Warden Marcell Graham described him as a good prisoner who caused little trouble.
 Kirkham grew out his hair and beard for 13 months until ordered to get a haircut.
 He then shaved himself bald to annoy the prison officials.
 Kirkham maintained a hardened image and reportedly laughed off concepts of mercy or religious salvation.
 He claimed to have no regret over the killings.

 On June 4, 1958, Kirkham appeared before the state pardons board for a final hearing for clemency.
 His attorneys had planned to demonstrate that he was insane with the help of psychiatrists.
 Kirkham initially told the board that he was a loner and felt "no remorse or anything like that."
 In the final minutes of the hearing, he broke out into an appeal that he would prefer involuntary commitment in a mental institution over capital punishment.
 The board declined to commute his sentence.

 Execution

 Kirkham was visited by his parents the night before his hanging.
-Prison guards noted that he changed his demeanor as he received his parents warmly and was seen by Mormon and Roman Catholic chaplains.
+Prison guards noted that he changed his demeanor as he received his parents warmly and was seen by local, religious chaplains.
 His mother was near collapse.
 Kirkham watched a movie with his parents and said farewell shortly before midnight.
 Kirkham ordered a last meal of pizza and ice cream, telling the prison steward that "you get cheese, meat and everything in one meal.
 Not so much fuss."
 In the auditorium of Utah State Prison, Kirkham ate his pizza and played classical music on a piano in the company of the chaplains, news reporters and deputy sheriffs.
 He joked about his impending execution and commented on his keyboard skills: "I'll just have to practice more."